SACEMA/inctools/README.md

 ## Contact

-For usage support and bug reports, please contact the package maintainer, Eduard Grebe, or submit issues on this repository.
+For usage support and bug reports, please contact the package maintainer, Eduard Grebe at Eduard.Grebe@ucsf.edu, or submit issues on this repository.

 ## References